-'Stranger Things' Star Gaten Matarazzo Has A Band That Will Make '90s Kids Nostalgic
+'Stranger Things' Star Gaten Matarazzo Has A Band That '90s Kids Will Love

 Gaten Matarazzo didn't grow up in the '90s — he was born in 2002 — but he certainly knows how to sing the hits from that decade.
 Thanks to NJ.com, the world now knows that Stranger Things star Matarazzo has a band that plays Pearl Jam covers.
 Yes, when the actor who plays Dustin on the Netflix series isn't fighting off the Demogorgon, he's rocking out with the New Jersey band Work in Progress.
 Specifically, nailing Pearl Jam's 1991 track "Porch" like a young Eddie Vedder, as an Instagram video from the band shows.